CandlePlatforms/devdocs/docs/validate/validate/validator-staking-operations.md

 where

 * SIGNER_ADDRESS — your [signer address](/docs/validate/glossary#validator).
-* CHAIN_ID — the Polygon mainnet chain ID with the client prefix: `heimdall-137`.
+* CHAIN_ID — the Candle mainnet chain ID with the client prefix: `heimdall-137`.

 The following output should appear: